 Signs & Symptoms:

-The signs and symptoms for lymphoma are different for each person and are dependent on where in the body the cancer is located.
-In the beginning stages, they are not specific which makes them easy to overlook.
-The symptoms also differ depending the type of lymphoma.
-The more common symptoms include swollen glands, fever, night sweats, fatigue, weight loss, cough and shortness of breath.
+The signs and symptoms of lymphoma differ for each person and depend on where the cancer is located in the body.
+In the beginning stages, they are not specific, making them easy to overlook.
+The symptoms also differ depending on the type of lymphoma.
+The more common symptoms include swollen glands, fever, night sweats, fatigue, weight loss, cough, and shortness of breath.

-It is best to talk with your oncologist about the signs and symptoms you may experience a diagnosis of lymphoma.
+It is best to talk with your oncologist about the signs and symptoms you may experience in a lymphoma diagnosis.

 Screening & Diagnostic Testing:

 Some of the diagnostic procedures used when lymphoma is suspected are listed below.
 It will depend on the type of leukemia as to which of these tests your oncologist will order to make a definitive diagnosis:

 Physical Exam and Medical History